16Krishna/HR_Data_Analytics/README.md

 2. Highest attrition is happening on which department,EducationField?
 3. Male/Female who is leaving more job?
 4. Job level of people who are leaving?

+## Hypothesis:

+1. To improve performance, salary hike, proper training is required
+2. Workload needs to reduced by hiring more employee for which specific dept has more attrition, may be employees are doing over-time
+3. Maried Female employees are leaving more job because of business travel
+4. Employee staying at higher distance are leaving job because the distance travel is taking much time

+### Steps followed

+- Step 1 : Load data into Power BI Desktop, dataset is a csv file.
+- Step 2 : Under Home, there is transform data, the data was cleaned such as the blank columns was removed, under BusinessTravel section the spelling was corrected for Travel_Rarely
+- Step 3 : Then apply and close
+- Step 4 : Employee Count KPI